scb5304/swing-swine/README.md

 Recreating the old Corona SDK game I made in college, from scratch.
 This time with Phaser3.

-Current progress is available in this repository's GitHub page: https://scb5304.github.io/swing-swine/
+Current progress is visible in this repository's GitHub page: https://scb5304.github.io/swing-swine/